Azure/AzureStackHCI-EvalGuide/nested/steps/1a_NestedInAzure.md

 Product improvements
 -----------
-If, while you work through this guide, you have an idea to make the product better, whether it's something in Azure Stack HCI, Windows Admin Center, or the Azure Arc integration and experience, let us know!
+If, while you work through this guide, you have an idea to make the product better, whether it's something in Azure Stack HCI 20H2, Windows Admin Center, or the Azure Arc integration and experience, let us know!
 We want to hear from you!
-[Head on over to our Azure Stack HCI UserVoice page](https://feedback.azure.com/forums/929833-azure-stack-hci "Azure Stack HCI UserVoice"), where you can share your thoughts and ideas about making the technologies better.
+[Head on over to our Azure Stack HCI 20H2 UserVoice page](https://feedback.azure.com/forums/929833-azure-stack-hci "Azure Stack HCI 20H2 UserVoice"), where you can share your thoughts and ideas about making the technologies better.
 If however, you have an issue that you'd like some help with, read on...

 Raising issues
 -----------
 If you notice something is wrong with the evaluation guide, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
 Raise an issue in GitHub, and we'll be sure to fix this as quickly as possible!

-If however, you're having a problem with Azure Stack HCI **outside** of this evaluation guide, make sure you post to [our Microsoft Q&A forum](https://docs.microsoft.com/en-us/answers/topics/azure-stack-hci.html "Microsoft Q&A Forum"), where Microsoft experts and valuable members of the Azure Stack HCI community will do their best to help you.
+If however, you're having a problem with Azure Stack HCI 20H2 **outside** of this evaluation guide, make sure you post to [our Microsoft Q&A forum](https://docs.microsoft.com/en-us/answers/topics/azure-stack-hci.html "Microsoft Q&A Forum"), where Microsoft experts and valuable members of the community will do their best to help you.